eisneim/ngFlowGrid/README.md

 }

 ```
-5.controll the gird in your controller:
+5.control the grid in your controller:
 ```javascript
 app.controller('appCtrl',['$scope','fgDelegate',function($scope,fgDelegate){